colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 Find a problem?
 Want to say thanks?
 Raise an [issue](https://github.com/colindean/wilkinsburg_pittsburgh_merger_analysis/issues/new).

 All code for this mini-site, documents, and graphs are available [here](https://github.com/colindean/wilkinsburg_pittsburgh_merger_analysis).

+## Who Are You?

+This information is collected and presented principally by Colin Dean, a long-time resident of Wilkinsburg and poll worker.
+There may be other [contributors listed on GitHub](https://github.com/colindean/wilkinsburg_pittsburgh_merger_analysis/graphs/contributors).